-At the end of the financial year, the RNCM group's total reserves totalled £42.8m, cash equivalents totalled £8.6m, and operating deficit for the year before other gains and losses was £933k, indicating a good result in light of the significant impact Covid-19 had between March and July.
-However, the challenging and uncertain external climate means that we cannot be complacent.
-As our 2015-2020 Strategic Plan draws to a close and we launch our new strategic aspirations, the buoyant investment and development agendas we have in place will ensure that we can continue to invest in our students, staff and facilities, building on our reputation as a world-leading conservatoire.
+At the end of the financial year, the RNCM group's total reserves totalled £45.7m, cash equivalents totalled £10.6m, and operating deficit for the year before other gains and losses was £675k, indicating a good result considering the significant impact Covid-19 had on operations throughout the year.

+As we look to the future and embrace the new normal, the buoyant investment and development agendas we have in place will ensure that we can continue to invest in our students, staff and facilities, building on our reputation as a world-leading conservatoire.

-Finally, we would like to thank our staff and students for their incredible work through what has been a challenging year for all of us.
+Finally, we would like to thank our staff and students for their fanatastic work through what has been a challenging year for all of us.

-Nicholas Prettejohn Chair of the Board
+Ravi Gupta Chair of the Board